IldikoMakra/citybike-app/README.md

 NodeJS Express, MongoDB and ReactJS

-Only one month data has been imported to MongoDB for the purpose of demonstration, due to the free available space size restictions on Atlas DB service.
+Only one month data has been imported to MongoDB for the purpose of demonstration, due to the free available size restictions on Atlas DB service.

 ## Live App